A phenomenological model of QCD monopole hadron interactions: Abstract

 \section{Abstract}

-Monopoles in QCD play important roles for quark confinement.
-By analyzing monopole quark interactions, we have recently shown that they also play a role of chiral symmetry breaking in QCD: Massless quarks colliding with the monopoles inevitably change their chiralities with no flavor change.
-We point out that chiral magnetic effects disappear owing to the chiral non conservation in quark gluon plasma with the monopoles.
-We propose a linear sigma model coupled with the monopoles.
-They couple only with isoscalar scalar mesons composed of $\bar{q}q$.
-The coupling explicitly breaks the chiral SU(2)$_A$ symmetry.
-Pions are not Nambu-Goldstone bosons.
-We find that the coupling scale ( $\simeq 20$MeV ) is small.
-The smallness is caused by small pion mass.
-It also implies the small mixing among the states $\bar{q}q$ and the monopoles.
-We show that one of the monopoles is a color singlet and observable in the monopole condensed phase.
-The monopole decays into hadrons ( pions, kaon, etc. ) through the mixing.
+Monopoles have recently been discussed to be a dominant component in strong coupled quark gluon plasma ( QGP ) and to play a role for chiral symmetry breaking as well as quark confinement.
+We analyze monopole quark interactions and show that massless quarks colliding with the monopoles inevitably change their chiralities keeping their flavors.
+The monopole quark interaction explicitly breaks the chiral symmetry ( SU$_A(2)\times $U$_A$(1) ) just like bare quark masses.
+It is given by $\bar{q}q\Phi^{\dagger}\Phi$ with the monopole field $\Phi$.
+The pions are not Nambu-Goldstone bosons even in the vanishing bare quark masses.
+Their masses are mainly determined by the interaction because the monopole condensation generates a larger current quark mass than the bare quark masses.
+Based on the analysis of the monopole quark interaction, we propose a phenomenological linear sigma model coupled with the monopoles.
+The monopoles couple only with isoscalar scalar mesons e.g. sigma meson $\sigma$ such as $\sigma\Phi^{\dagger}\Phi$ indicated by the monopole quark interaction.
+The coupling explicitly breaks the chiral SU(2)$_A\times $U$_A$(1) symmetry.
+Pion masses are generated by the chiral condensate, which arises only when the monopole condensate takes place.
+We show that one of the monopoles is a color singlet and observable.
+The monopole decays into hadrons ( pions, kaon, etc. ) through the coupling.
 Our analysis indicates that $f_0(1500)$ meson is a candidate of the observable monopole.
-Furthermore, we show that chiral condensate arises only when monopole condensation takes place.
-Chiral restoration in nuclei naturally arise because the chiral condensate in them diminishes as the monopole condensation diminishes in nucleons.
+As phenomenological effects of these monopoles, we point out that the masses of hadrons decrease in dense nuclear matters and that chiral magnetic effects disappear in strong coupled QGP.

-\section{introduction}
+\section{Introduction}

 It is well known that monopoles in QCD play important roles for quark confinement.
 The monopole condensation produces dual superconductor in which color electric fields are squeezed into vortices.
 That is, color electric flux tube is formed between a quark and an anti-quark.
-The confinement mechanism has been well accepted and has been extensively confirmed in lattice gauge theories.
-The picture\cite{dual} of the confinement can be intuitively understood so that it is very favorable.
+The confinement picture is intuitively understandable so that the mechanism is favorable.
+It has been extensively analyzed in lattice gauge theories.
+Especially, by using Maximal Abelian gauge, the picture\cite{dual} of the confinement has been examined. ( There is another picture of the confinement based on Polyakov loop.
+It has been shown\cite{iwazaki} that the monopole condensation leads to the vanishing Polyakov loop, which implies the quark confinement. )